vivekseth/blog-posts/bootstrap-raspberry-pi.md

 # How to Bootstrap a Headless Raspberry Pi with a Mac
 ## (no monitor, keyboard, or mouse needed)

-Last weekend I bought a raspberry pi.
+Last weekend I bought a Raspberry Pi.
 I wanted to setup it up, but I didn't have a keyboard, mouse, or monitor I could attach to it.
 I thought I could attach my pi to my Mac via ethernet, and ssh would “Just work”, but it didn’t.
 After a few hours of googling, I found a solution.
 This guide shows you how to ssh into a new Raspberry Pi from your mac in 3 steps.

 This guide assumes you have installed the latest version of Raspbian on your SD card and can connect your pi to your mac via ethernet.